Łękno

-Łękno (/pl/), officially known as Łekno (/pl/), is a municipal neighborhood of the city of Szczecin, Poland, within the Downtown district.
+Łękno (/pl/; German until 1945: Westend (/de/), also known as Łekno (/pl/), is a municipal neighbourhood of the city of Szczecin, Poland, within the Downtown district.
 It is a low-rise housing estate with historic villas.
-The neighbourhood has an area of 1 km^{2}, and in 2022, had population of 2,947 people.
+The neighbourhood has an area of 1 km^{2}, and in 2022, had a population of 2,915 people.
 It features the Jan Kasprowicz Park, the largest urban green space in the city, as well as the Summer Theatre, one of the largest amphitheatres in the country.

-The area was settled in the 14th century, and in 1817, it became known as Friedrichshof (/de/), after its owner Friedrich Carow, who built there his manor house.
-In 1871, the area was sold for the development of the housing estate of Westend (/de/), with villas for the upper class.
-In 1900, there was opened the Jan Kasprowicz Park and in 1927, the Bright Meadows Square.
+The area was settled in the 14th century, and in 1817, it became known as Friedrichshof, after its owner Friedrich Carow, who built there his manor house.
+In 1871, the area was sold for the development of the housing estate of Westend, with villas for the upper class.
+The Jan Kasprowicz Park was opened in 1900, the Bright Meadows Square in 1927.
 The neighbourhood was incorporated into the city in 1910.